21-ways/21-ways.github.io/konsensus.md

 So, again, just for you guys:

-**I hereby grant [Konsensus Network](https://konsensus.network/) all necessary rights to publish 21 Lessons in other languages, such as Dutch and Finnish.
+**I hereby grant [Konsensus Network](https://konsensus.network/) all necessary rights to publish 21 Ways in other languages, such as Dutch and Finnish.
 These rights are implicit in the Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.**